-8. The Debtors operate a chain of restaurants in New York and New Jersey, focusing primarily on selling high quality chicken fingers and sandwiches.
-Sticky's uses only the finest ingredients in making its products, including fresh, never frozen, antibiotic-free chicken.
-With various menu items and over eighteen in-house produced sauces, Sticky's strives to serve its customers "The Best Damn Chicken."
-Therefore, maintaining relationships with suppliers and other high quality Critical Vendors is necessary.
-Uninterrupted supply of food, goods or services is essential to the Debtors' continued operations, and the Debtors would be highly disadvantaged in the fast food industry without access to the food, goods and services provided by Critical Vendors.
-The Debtors must be able to assure their customers, employees and vendors that the businesses will continue to operate at a successful and sustainable level in order to preserve the value of the Debtors' estates as the restructuring is being completed.
+8. Uninterrupted supply of goods and services is essential to the Debtors' continued operation of the Landfill, and the Debtors would be highly disadvantaged without access to the goods and services provided by Critical Vendors.
+The Debtors must be able to assure their customers, employees, and vendors that the business will continue to operate at a sustainable level in order to preserve the value of the Debtors' estates during the restructuring process.